 The Rehive ecosystem includes the option to use our white-label web and mobile applications (Please contact support if you wish to pursue these options).
 However, some developers may want to build their own client side experiences or add support for additional functionality.
 Developing on the platform is quite straight forward but there are some interactions a developer should be aware of before proceeding.

 This section of the documentation will describe some general building tips and the key ways to integrate with the Rehive platform.
 If you are looking for a guide aimed specifically at extension building in Rehive please take a look at the extensions documentation

 Integrating with Rehive

 Integrations with Rehive generally exist in two major forms:

-- A client-side or frontend application that interacts with the Rehive API.
+- A client-side or frontend application that interacts with the Rehive Platform.
 This is normally something like a web or mobile application or simply just a website.

 - A server-side or backend service that interacts with the Rehive Platform.
-This can be a middle layer API that forwards requests to Rehive, or it could simply be a service that monitors events from Rehive and performs actions based on it.
+This can be a middle-man API that forwards requests to Rehive, or it could simply be a service that monitors events from Rehive and performs actions based on it.

 The white-label applications provided by Rehive are an example of this sort of integration.
 Additionally, the admin dashboard also falls into this category.

 The architecture in this case is quite simple.